-lodine, being a constituent element of thyroid hormones, tends to accumulate in the thyroid, whether it is radioactive iodine or stable iodine.
+lodine, being a constituent element of thyroid hormones, tends to accumulate in the thyroid, whether it is radioactive iodine or stable iodine (p.127 of Vol. 1, "Thyroid").

-Included in this reference material on March 31, 2013 Updated on March 31, 2017
+Included in this reference material on March 31, 2013 Updated on March 31, 2019